jutge-org/pil-turtle/README.md

 # PIL Turtle

 This module implements the standard `turtle` module on top of PIL, the Python Imaging Library.
-The `pilturtle` module does not to attempt to be a pixel-by-pixel replacement of `turtle`, it rather provides functionally equivalent operations.
+Althought he `pilturtle` module does not to attempt to be a pixel-by-pixel replacement of `turtle`, it provides functionally equivalent drawing operations.

 # Demo